 According to the best pediatric dentists from Des Moines Dental Group, the primary problems requiring emergency after Halloween is –

 - Toothaches: Typically cased due to infections that have reached the nerve pulp beneath the enamel; a toothache is quite painful!
-Emergency dentists often find it extremely difficult to explain to the children than some sensitivity remains as the infection heals.
+However, emergency dentists often find it extremely difficult to explain to the children than some sensitivity remains as the infection heals.

-- Cavities: Dental caries needs to be filled in after drilling, which is a great fear amongst most children (and adults).
-They may start as a tiny indent on the crown but eat away at the enamel at astounding speed.
+- Cavities: Dental caries needs to be filled in after drilling, which is a great fear among most children (and adults).
+Although they may start as a tiny indent on the crown but eat away at the enamel at astounding speed.

 The Des Moines Dental Group, as well as other pediatric dentists near Des Moines must deal with such issues urgently.
-For emergency dentists, these patients need immediate attention.
+As their emergency dentists, these patients need immediate attention.

 Children won’t have the patience to reason while they have a toothache.
 The only solutions to these problems are awareness and good habits.
 Parents must teach their children that too many sweets and bad oral hygiene mean visiting the emergency dentist.
-Perhaps that motivation will deter them from overdoing the sweets and get them to brush properly.
+Perhaps that motivation will deter them from overdoing their Halloween candy and get them to brush properly.

 A Special Healthcare Program that Children Love – Candy for Cash

 The candy buyback program was first started in Wisconsin back in 2007.
-A pool of about 300 dentists decided to offer a US $1 per pound to buy back all the excess Halloween candy.
+About 300 dentists decided to offer a US $1 per pound to buy back all the excess Halloween candy.

-Today, nearly 3000 dentists from the USA, including some top pediatric dentists from Des Moines participate in this great philanthropic program.
+Today, nearly 3000 dentists from the USA, including top pediatric dentists from Des Moines participate in this philanthropic program.
+After all, does your child really need all that Halloween Candy?
+So why not give it better purpose?

-You can look for a participating dentist near you using the online zip code locator.
-Your children will be more than happy to exchange their excess candy for a few dollars of pocket-money.
+Firstly, you can look for a participating dentist near you using the online zip code locator.
+Although some areas may not have a participating dentist, you’re sure to find one within a few miles.
+Secondly, your children will be more than happy to exchange their excess candy for a few dollars of pocket-money.
 Eventually, American Troops distribute this candy among poor children in conflict zones through programs like Operation Gratitude.

 The Des Moines Dental Group have been emergency dentists and pediatric specialists for over 40 years.
-Several families living near the Des Moines area trust their child’s dental care and long-term oral health to this clinic.
-This also includes orthodontic treatments like braces.
+Hence, several families living near the Des Moines area trust their child’s dental care and long-term oral health to the DM Dental Group.
+Their services also include orthodontic treatments like braces.
 Call us at 515-512-5339 or schedule your appointment online today.